What Is Domestic Violence?

 Recanted Testimonies Can Be Used as Evidence

 Because of the many supposed advancements in domestic violence psychology, anything can be used as evidence against the defendant.
-For example, if the victim changes their story, domestic violence experts can claim that they’re a victim if they change it because they were “traumatized” by the event, and if they stick to their story, they can still claim that they were traumatized.
-This can create a complex dynamic in court, where both stability and change in testimony can be used to infer guilt.
+For example, if the victim changes their story, domestic violence experts can claim that they’re a victim if they change it because they were “traumatized” by the event.
+If the victim sticks to their story, they can still claim that they were traumatized.

 Additional Charge of “Dissuading the Witness”

 If the defendant calls the alleged victim to reconcile, this can be taken as evidence against them for dissuading a witness.
-This illustrates the importance of carefully navigating post-charge interactions and maintaining adherence to legal restrictions throughout the legal process.
+This possibility illustrates the importance of carefully navigating post-charge interactions and maintaining adherence to legal restrictions throughout the legal process.

 Misconceptions

-One of the misconceptions about domestic violence is that it is more likely for men to commit domestic violence compared to women, when actually, the statistics have been skewed.
-Men are less likely to report their partners because they might be seen as weak or unmasculine.
-On the other side of the same coin, women are always looked at as the victims because they are “innocent and physically weak,” when they could be abusing their partner through other means.
 These stereotypes can lead to biased legal outcomes where stereotypes guide perceptions rather than facts.
 If the defendant is a woman, another misconception is that women are unreliable witnesses because they are too emotional or misandrist.
 Such biases must be addressed to ensure fair and impartial treatment in legal proceedings.